johnmutuma5/Notes/Data Science/Introduction to Data Science.md

 We can look up the Z-area that corresponds to the z-score(critical value).
 The p value is a universal concept that works for all distributions.

 You can find some more notes on Hypothesis testing [here](resources/hypothesis_testing.pdf)

+## Advanced Statistical Methods
+### Linear Regression
+Linear regressions is a linear approximation of the causal relationship between two or more variables.

+Some important packages when using Python for Data Science include;
+- numpy - this allows us to work with multidimensional arrays
+- pandas - enhances numpy even more allowing us to organise data in a tabular form and attach descriptive labels to the rows and columns
+- scipy - a Python ecosystem containing a wide variety of tools for scientific computations.
+It includes tools for mathemaitcs, machine learning,  engineering and more
+- statsmodels.api - helpful for producing nice statistical summaries
+- matplotlib - 2D visualization library specially designed for visualisation of numpy computations
+- seaborn - Python visualisation library based on matplotlib.
+It provides a high level interface for producing attractive statistical graphics
+- sklearn - a widely used machine learning library

+### The R Squared Measure
+Once we have produced a regrression model, we need to know how much good a fit it is for the data in question.
+R Squared is a good measure for the goodness of fit.
+It show the proportion of variability in the data that is explained by the regression model.
+It is computed as proportion of the variability explained by the model and the total variability of the data.

+$$
+  R^2 = \frac
+            {Sum \: Squares \: Regression}
+            {Total \: Sum \: Squares}
+$$